 You might face some complications if the original copy of the will is lost, or if you suddenly found out that the will is invalid.
 This is why it is important to ensure that you know the criterias of a legally valid will.
 You might also come across certain scenarios where a will is being contested, therefore the court would not be able to proceed with the allocation of assets.

 These issues might become a legal dispute and ruin family relations.
-You may avoid these issues by hiring a professional lawyer who would be able to guide you through the process of writing a will.
+You may avoid these issues by hiring a professional probate lawyer in Malaysia who would be able to guide you through the process of writing a will.
 Your loved ones would not have to deal with these issues when applying for a grant of probate in the future and the family would be able to avoid potential legal disputes.

 Sim & Rahman is proud to announce that our blog is featured in the TOP 100 LEGAL BLOG LIST on the internet in Feedspot!